francisco-paulino/blog/_posts/2019-02-18-password-manager.md

 So what is a password manager? www.techopedia.com describes it as *"a software application that is used to store and manage the passwords that a user has for various online accounts and security features.
 Password managers store the passwords in an encrypted format and provide secure access to all the password information with the help of a master password."*

 **LastPass** is the password manager I'm using it helped me to store all my accounts and change the passwords to be unique.
-I locked them under a master password and also LastPass has fingerprint integration so I can use my fingerprint to access my passwords.
+I locked them under a master password and I can access them using either a web browser or the iOS/Android applications.
+It has other nice features like:

+* Fingerprint integration: You can register your fingerprint to access your passwords.
+* Password generator: You can easily generate passwords.
+* Security checks: This option analyzes your data to show you how secure you are and let's you know if you can do any changes to increase your security (changing weak or duplicate passwords).

-Perhaps You've heard of **Multi-factor authentication (MFA)** as that annoying setting corporate asked you to activate, at least that was what I though: *Why should I use my personal phone number?
+Moving on to the next thing that can help you to be more secure is **Multi-factor authentication (MFA)**.
+Perhaps You've heard of MFA as that annoying setting corporate asked you to activate, at least that was what I though: *Why should I use my personal phone number?
 I don't want to be receiving work related stuff to my phone.* But turns out is very important because it adds an extra layer of security.
-On LastPass I enabled MFA to explicitly receive a notification whenever a connection to my LastPass account is made.
+On LastPass I enabled MFA to explicitly receive a notification whenever a connection to my LastPass account is made and accept or deny the login attempt.
 Now I also have MFA enabled on my email accounts and my twitter account, on my bank accounts the bank forces MFA (voice recognition, token) which I think is great.

 In contrast with the usual model where only the user/password is required in MFA at least 2 independent factors must be provided to gain access to an account.
 Usually I use combination of something I know and something I have.